AriFordsham/GHCWiki/problems-compiling-ghc.md

 ### Problem 7

-I also needed to add:
+~~I also needed to add:
 --include=c:/cygwin/usr/include
-to the configure options, otherwise I got a bunch of errors involving missing include files when compiling Linker.c.
+to the configure options, otherwise I got a bunch of errors involving missing include files when compiling Linker.c.~~ actually, that didn't help.

 --Kirsten Chevalier